Tista93/instagram_bot/README.md

 This little program opens your firefox browser autonomously - searches for the disered hashtag you entered and then proceeds to like those pictures for you.
 This will go on until you close the browser.
-This is of course not as efficent as working with the instagram api - but it is better in avoiding shadowblocking (especialy with the humanizer option running).
+This is of course not as efficent as working with the instagram api - but it is better in avoiding shadowbans (especialy with the humanizer option running).

 **How do I run it?**